Common questions about the methodology, data, and what the score means.

 Sentiment analysis assigns a positive/negative score to a piece of text.
 "We face significant liquidity risks" is negative.
 That's useful but shallow — most companies use cautious legal boilerplate, so everything scores slightly negative all the time.

 Semantic drift is different.
 We're not asking "is this sentence negative?"
 We're asking: "Is this sentence semantically different from what this company said last year, and from what every peer company said this year?"
 A company that shifts from standard risk-factor boilerplate to language structurally similar to sentences found in bankruptcy filings — that's drift.
-The sentiment score might be the same.
+The sentiment score might be unchanged.
 The semantic position has moved.

 The other key difference: drift is relative.
-SVB mentioning "unrealized losses" is only meaningful because they mentioned it 4x more than last year and more than any peer bank that quarter.
+SVB mentioning "unrealized losses" is only meaningful because they mentioned it 4× more than last year and more than any peer bank that quarter.
 Sentiment analysis looks at each sentence in isolation.

 First: we're engineers, not traders.
 Building a reliable short position on a company requires more than a signal — it requires position sizing, risk management, broker relationships, and a thesis on timing.
 A company can have elevated language in its filing and still take 18 months to collapse.
 Being right about the direction doesn't tell you when, and "when" is what determines whether a trade makes money.